AI4OPT/OPFGenerator/docs/src/opf/socwr.md

 # SOC-OPF

-The SOC-OPF model considered in OPFGenerator is presented below.
+The SOC-OPF model considered in PGLearn is presented below.

 ### Definitions